 The National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety have not yet completed full crash tests on the 2021 Corolla hatchback and sedan (IIHS).
 Both body models, on the other hand, earned a five-star ranking for the 2020 model year and were named IIHS Top Safety Picks.
 The entire Corolla range also comes standard with a slew of driver-assistance features.
 The following are important safety features:

-- Forward-collision warning and the automatic emergency braking are standard.
+- Forward-collision warning and automatic emergency braking are standard.

 - Lane-departure warning and lane-keeping assist are normal.